mikrdgz/recharge-docs/docs/subscriptions.md

 # Subscriptions
 ## What is a Subscription?
-Subscriptions represent individual items a shopper receives on a recurring basis.
+Subscriptions represent individual items a customer receives on a recurring basis.
 Subscriptions are the core resources of the ReCharge API.
 A subscription record is comprised of a product added to an address.

 You can update the start date that a customer will first charged and the frequency of each charge, the date of the month when an order is created, and the product's shipping frequency using the Subscriptions resource.